vypivshiy/scrape-schema/README.md

 This library is designed to write structured, readable, reusable parsers for html, raw text and is inspired by dataclasses

-> !!!
+!!! warning
     Scrape-schema is currently in Pre-Alpha.
 Please expect breaking changes.

 ## Motivation
 Simplifying parsers support, where it is difficult to use